aniravi24/chrome-tab-time-tracker/README.md

 # Installation

 ### This extension is still in development.
 You may install it by following the instructions below at your own risk.
-#### It will be published in the chrome store when/if the known bugs are fixed.
+#### It will be published in the chrome web store when/if the known bugs are fixed.

 1, Open the Extension Management page by navigating to `chrome://extensions`.
 - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then